IBM-Bluemix-Docs/compare-and-comply/alerts.md

 {: #alerts}

 You can set up Prometheus alerts for your Compare and Comply instance after you import the alerts dashboard, as described in the following sections.
+{: shortdesc}

 ## Importing the alerts dashboard and adding alert rules
-{: #import}
+{: #import-alert-dashboards}

 To import the alerts dashboard and add alert rules to the dashboard, perform the following steps.

-  1. Ensure that you have extracted and generated the alerts dashboards as described in [Step 1: Download, extract, and render the dashboard templates](/docs/services/compare-and-comply/monitor.html#monitor).
+  1. Ensure that you have extracted and generated the alerts dashboards as described in [Step 1: Download, extract, and render the dashboard templates](/docs/services/compare-and-comply?topic=compare-and-comply-monitor).

   1. Log in to your ICP cluster.